R-P-Feynman/Artificial_Neural_Network_Basics/README.md

 ## Simple_Convolutional_Neural_Network_in_Keras_(ImageDataGenerator_and_Transfer_Learning).ipynb

-As above but also uses transfer learning by training own fully connnected layers attached to the convolutional layers with pre-trained weights from the Inception model.
+As above but also uses transfer learning by training own fully connnected layers attached to the convolutional layers with pre-trained (and frozen) weights from the Inception model.

 ## Simple_Convolutional_Neural_Network_in_Python.ipynb